System requirements: Firefox, Safari, Chrome, or Internet Explorer 8. This online course is not compatible with Internet Explorer 9.

 Upon successful completion of the course, viewers can receive 1 credit hour BBS, CAADAC, CHES, or a general Certificate of Completion.

+Please Note: This course is under revision.
+The STD related content is accurate.
+The data presented is out of date.
 Designed for health educators, counselors, teachers and other providers working in STD/HIV prevention and education, this online course has 7 interactive modules covering topics such as the most common STDs, transmission, consequences, epidemiological data, the connection between HIV and other STDs, information on specific populations at higher risk, STD prevention and how to apply STD facts to interactions with students and clients to encourage more protective behaviors and healthier decision-making.
 Free BBS, CAADAC, and CE (Nursing Contact Hours) continuing education credits (and $15.00 for 3 CHES credits) are available upon completion of this course.